 UW-Madison students have the obligation to conduct their academic work in a manner consistent with high standards of academic integrity.
 They also have the right to expect that all students will be graded fairly, and they have the rights of due process should they be accused of academic misconduct.
 Students should become familiar with the rules of academic misconduct (UWS Ch.
 14) and consult with their instructors if they have concerns about possibly observing misconduct or whether something is acceptable.
-For complete discussion of the rules regarding academic integrity, see the Office of Student Conduct and Community Standards website (https://conduct.students.wisc.edu/academicmisconduct/), or contact the office at 608-263-5700, Room 70, Bascom Hall.
+For complete discussion of the rules regarding academic integrity, see the Office of Student Conduct and Community Standards (https://conduct.students.wisc.edu/).